• Home

 (42)

 There are two observations which informed the last equality in Equation (42): The posterior is a probability which satisfies the axioms of a probability measure; the penultimate equality in Equation (42) has the same form as a Beta distribution and a Dirichlet distribution.
-Then these distributions must indeed be the Beta and Dirichlet distributions with and the other constants combining to ensure integration to unity.
+Then these distributions must indeed be the Beta and Dirichlet distributions with a and the other constants combining to ensure integration to unity.
 This is an informal justification of this but suffices for us here.

 Putting Equation (42) into Equation (33) gives us a way for making a classification (Bayesian Naive Bayes):